alislaboratory/4BitCPU/README.txt

 	So, an adder circuit would now be stupid as there would be literally hundreds or even thousands of gates.
 I think I should use a standard binary counter with JK flip-flops.
 	It doesn't mean its not homemade, as I can still learn about it.
 But first, I think it's always good to take a shot before we copy online.
 	I had a look at the clock pulse diagram, and for each Q_n, it pulses halve the amount in x clock pulses for Q_(n-1).
 This way, we can use two flip flops before each consecutive output.

+	Program counter is done - uses consecutive D flip flops and then the S and R inputs are used for setting (jump instructions).

 -- PATHWAYS --
 Concurrently with designing my Mk2 CPU, I would like to attempt to create my 4-bit CPU on breadboards.
 To do this, I will need testing equipment such as oscilloscopes and logic